Img header logo

 Risk and opportunity management

-The Company-Wide Risk Management Committee considers measures for risk mitigation and adaptation when it comes to identified risks, and afterwards proposes them to the Management Meeting to obtain approval.
-Based on the measures approved by the Management Meeting, the managers of production sites, research institutes, etc., comprehensively manage risks (including flood risks associated with climate change) when carrying out the approved measures, and the progress of these risks is shared with the Environment Management Committee.
+The Company-Wide Risk Management Committee considers measures for risk mitigation and adaptation when it comes to identified risks, and then proposes them to the Sustainability Strategy Meeting or Executive Committee for approval.
+The heads of production sites and research institutes, etc. carry out the approved measures, and comprehensively manage risks associated with climate change, including flood risks.
+The progress of these measures is presented at the Environment Management Committee, Sustainability Promotion Committee, and other meetings.

-In addition, the amount of financial impact of the identified risks and opportunities is reviewed annually by the TCFD Working Group.
-Mitigation and adaptation measures for identified risks and measures to promote opportunities are also discussed by the Environment Management Committee.
-The content of discussions held at the Environment Management Committee is supervised by the president, representative director, and CEO through the environment management system (described in “Governance” above).
+In addition, the amount of financial impact of the identified risks and opportunities is reviewed annually by the TCFD Study Working Group.
+Mitigation and adaptation measures for identified risks and measures to promote opportunities are also discussed by the TCFD Study Working Group and the Environment Management Committee.
+The content of discussions held at the Environment Management Committee is supervised by the board of directors through the environment management system (described in “Governance” above).

 Indicators and targets